 Your doctor can treat a range of gynecologic conditions – from chronic pelvis pain to abnormal bleeding – minimally invasively with the da Vinci Surgical System.
 Through a da Vinci procedure, which requires only a few small incisions, you can get back to life faster – without the usual recovery following major surgery The da Vinci Surgical System is an innovative alternative to open surgery and a highly useful tool for laparoscopic surgery.
 Benefits include smaller incisions, less pain, shorter hospital stay and a faster recovery time.
 Only you and your doctor can decide whether da Vinci Surgery may be right for you.
 For more information click here.

 - How often should I get a Pap Smear?

 Most women should get a yearly Pap Smear, but age, insurance coverage, and circumstance will determine need and frequency along with your physician.

-- Do I need a referral to see a doctor at Moore Care for Women?
+- Do I need a referral to see a provider at Care for Women?

 The need for a referral is determined by your insurance company.
 If you are unsure about your requirements, please call your insurance company.